marcov64/Lsd/Readme.txt

  add-shortcut-windows.bat

 After the desktop icon is created, double-clicking it opens LMM (LSD Model Manager) which allows to create new models, or select existing models.
-If you cannot create the LSD icon on your desktop, or an entry in Start Menu, following the steps above, you may still run LSD by double-clicking the file "run.bat" inside the LSD installation directory.
-Never invoke the file "lmm.exe" directly because it needs some environment variables to be set by "run.bat".
+If you cannot create the LSD icon on your desktop, or an entry in Start Menu, following the steps above, you may still run LSD by double-clicking the file "LMM.exe" inside the LSD installation directory.

 GNUPLOT INSTALLATION: